(For a quick update on recent posts and other blog news, see here.)

 Once we were deployed, we discovered that the first battle arena is a small part of town with about four buildings.
 FFT’s arenas are extremely small compared to Fire Emblem or the like.
 I suspect this was initially a limitation of the PSX, but it’s now a staple of the series.
 The bandits taunted us and the game explained that our objective was to defeat all enemies, which Kyle assures me is overwhelmingly standard.
 At this point, the game revealed that we actually had six party members, and not just five: Jerkface was also in the party, and was under AI control.
 Some best friend, eh?
 After a lot of bad experiences with AI controlled party members in games like Shining Force 2, I was immediately in a foul mood, and Kyle told me to embrace that darkness, because Jerkface was going to be an EXP stealing jackwad for his entire tenure.
 At least he can use it to level up on his own, which isn’t always the case with Guests.

 It would probably take forever to explain every system in FFT, but I will try to outline the basics.
 FFT is an isometric tactics game in the mold of Fire Emblem, isometric perspective aside.
 Unlike most FE-styled games, you don’t have to kill enemies to get experience.
-Instead, you receive EXP and Job Points (JP) for basically every action you perform in battle, short of walking (speaking of walking, the game insists on giving you a tutorial prompt on how to walk that you have to manually clear every single time you walk from here to the end of the game).
-Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but they could have gone about that another way, I think).
+Instead, you receive EXP and Job Points (JP) for basically every action you perform in battle, short of walking.
+(Speaking of walking, the game insists on giving you a tutorial prompt on how to walk that you have to manually clear every single time you walk from here to the end of the game).
+Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but if that was their aim, they could have done things in a lot of simpler ways!).

 You can move either before or after you Act during a turn, but your selection of Actions is initially limited.
 Every character in the game can Attack, but every other skill has to be earned via job progression and specifically equipped to the character at the cost of some other ability, and that includes item use!
 Even the ability to re-equip in the middle of combat is a learned and equipped ability, albeit one that many characters start with by default and others can learn at the first possible opportunity, seeing as it’s free.